-w/k is an online journal that has set itself the task of investigating all connections between science and art (see Goals of w/k).
+w/k is an online journal that has set itself the task of investigating all connections between science and art (see Goals of w/k)

 Concept and w/k categories

 Type 1: We call those who are active both as scientists and as visual artists as border crossers between science and the visual arts.
-Leonardo da Vinci is a border crosser of particular historical significance.
+Leonardo da Vinci is a border crosser of a particular historical significance.

-In the field of art theory, on the other hand, we open the doors somewhat wider than in the other two fields, i.e. we allow more than, for example, only philosophical determinations of the relationship between art and science.
+In the field of art theory, on the other hand, we open the doors somewhat wider than in the other two domains, i.e. we allow more than, for example, only philosophical determinations of the relationship between art and science.

 w/k consists of a German- and an English-speaking part.
 For all contributions written in German, the authors are requested to provide an English translation.
 For articles written in English, however, a German translation is not planned.